alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 5: 📽️ Adding Custom Angular Animations to our to-do app

+Our to-do app is functional with the ability to add and remove to-do items to the to-do list.
+We are using Kendo UI buttons and a textbox input to make this UI happen & it’s looking pretty good with our custom styles easily modifying the Kendo components.
+The only thing that is missing in the UX is motion!
+Some animations would really snazzify our app while providing useful feedback as well as a spatial mental model to our users.
+Let’s do this!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.